-Pirates Cove Trading Company is run by Sabrina and Dane Clark, two off-the-grid entrepreneurs who are homesteading and setting up a bakery on DeCourcy Island, located near Nanaimo, British Columbia.
-They moved to the island in 2018 and have run the bakery on a trial basis for the past year.
+Pirates Cove Trading Company is run by Sabrina and Dane Clark, two off-the-grid entrepreneurs who are homesteading in 2 countries while running a bakery, fermentary and pizzeria on both DeCourcy Island and Baja, Mexico.
+They moved to DeCourcy Island in 2018 and ran the bakery on a trial basis for the first year.
 DeCourcy Island is off-the-grid, with no electricity service and no ferry access.
-The island is a 15-minute boat ride from Gabriola Island and Vancouver Island and has about 150 homes and cabins, with approximately 20 of the properties occupied year-round.
-Living in a tiny unfinished cabin with solar power and a propane oven, they have had to make do with rustic facilities.
-They even had to haul all their water from the well at neighbour BC Park for most of last summer.
-All supplies are brought to the island by boat and delivered to the markets on Gabriola Island by boat.
-They tested the market for their products at Community Markets on Gabriola Island, through digital marketing on DeCourcy, and direct sales to boaters moored in Pirates Cove.
+The island is a 15-minute boat ride from Gabriola Island and Vancouver Island and has about 150 homes and cabins.
+Living in a small cabin with solar power and a propane oven, they have had to make do with rustic facilities.
+They even had to haul all their water from the well at neighbour BC Park for most of first year.
+All supplies are brought to the island by boat and sold from their farm stand to locals, boaters staying in the area and neighbouring islands like Mudge, Ruxton and Gabriola.

-The consumer response has been remarkable.
-They believe in selling only healthy products that promote better well-being, and do this through fermenting their grains, which is unique to the area.
-It is a historical way of making bread and has allowed many gluten intolerant people to be able to enjoy traditional products like bread once again.
-They also use organic ingredients and source supplies locally as much as possible.
-They are well on the way to establishing a high-demand, speciality business that could support them in the low-impact lifestyle that they desire.
+They believe in selling only healthy products that promote well-being through adopting an ancestral way of making their products.
+One way is by fermenting their grains, which is unique to the area.
+It's a traditional way of making sourdough products and has allowed many gluten intolerant people to be able to enjoy traditional foods like bread once again.
+They also use organic ingredients and source supplies locally as much as possible while maintaining a zero waste policy.
+They are well on the way to establishing a high-demand, speciality business that they hope will support them in the low-impact self-sufficient lifestyle that they desire.